 While this journey can prove difficult, it’s important not to forget that BOM management needs continuous attention and optimization.
 Procurement teams should regularly review and refine their practices to identify new cost-saving opportunities and enable competitiveness within product design.

-If you are looking for resources and tools to support your procurement specialists in their efforts to optimize BOM management within your company, consider looking at Altium 365—a comprehensive application suite that offers a range of features to support efficient and effective BOM management.
-With Altium 365, your teams can:
+If you are looking for resources and BOM management software to support your procurement specialists in their efforts to optimize BOM management within your company, consider looking at Altium 365—a comprehensive application suite that offers a range of features to support efficient and effective BOM management, including a powerful BOM Portal.

 If you’d like to find out more about the BOM management capabilities of Altium 365, visit a dedicated capability page.